 Under Speaker Tim Moore’s leadership, the North Carolina House of Representatives has passed historic education reforms and investments that are transforming the state’s school systems.

-The 2015, 2016, 2017 and 2018 state budgets passed during Speaker Moore’s tenure all substantially increased teacher pay and overall K-12 education spending in North Carolina.
+All four state budgets passed during Speaker Moore’s tenure substantially increased teacher pay and overall K-12 education spending in North Carolina.
 The state has passed 18 states in national teacher pay rankings since 2014.

 At long-last, starting teacher pay was increased to $35,000 and average teacher pay to $50,000 thanks to Speaker Moore’s commitment to increasing compensation for educators.

-The North Carolina House also passed pay raises for principals, assistant principals and other state employees who work in education administration in 2017.
+The North Carolina House also passed pay raises for principals, assistant principals and other state employees who work in education administration.

-North Carolina has developed a dynamic education system under Speaker Moore’s leadership, expanding options for parents through significant charter school enrollment growth, more Opportunity Scholarships for low-income students and pilot-programs like Achievement School Districts to improve low-performing schools.
+North Carolina has developed a dynamic education system under Speaker Moore’s leadership, expanding options for parents and improving low-performing schools.

 Speaker Moore’s education priority is to equip North Carolina students with the tools to be successful and ensure they are career or college-ready after graduating high school.